Half-Day Rogue Rafting Trips

 When is the best time of the year to take a Rogue River rafting trip?

 Fortunately, the Rogue River flows year-round.
 When the temperature starts to heat up in early April, we start to think about getting on the water.
-Our opening day is May 18th, which is when air temperature and water temperature start to provide a good mix of refreshment and warmth.
+Our first trips of the season are normally in April.
+The two warmest months are July and August.

 What’s the difference in the stretches of the Rogue?

 For rafting, there are two stretches of the Rogue that are the most popular.
 The first is the “Upper Rogue” – this is the section that we run.
 The second is the “Lower Rogue”.
-The Lower Rogue is a multi-day trip that originates out of Merlin, OR.
-We are a booking agent for Rogue River Journeys, an outfit that runs phenomenal trips on that stretch.
+The Wild & Scenic stretch of the Rogue River is a multi-day river trip of roughly 40 miles in length.

 How old do I need to be to go rafting?